Bearbobs/UserAuth-Django/README.md

 * Username: "serendeepia" Password: "1234"

 =>Note:

-Users Can Be added by : python manage.py createsuperuser or by admin panel.
+Users Can Be added by- "python manage.py createsuperuser" or by Dajngo Admin Panel.

 ## Basic Usage: